The ultimate guide to occupancy sensors

 What are the best occupancy sensors?

-Our occupancy sensors use infrared sensor arrays to gather 3D depth information about their surroundings.
-This information is then processed by onboard algorithms, which accurately identify people and track their paths while filtering out static objects—the result: over 95% accuracy even in crowded, bi-directional traffic.
+Terabee occupancy sensors or Time-of-Flight-based people counters use infrared sensor arrays to gather 3D depth information about their surroundings.
+This information is then processed by onboard algorithms, which accurately identify people and track their paths while filtering out static objects—the result: over 98% accuracy even in crowded, bi-directional traffic.

 Crucially, Terabee’s Time-of-Flight occupancy sensors are intrinsically anonymous.
 Our infrared sensors are engineered with limited spatial resolution: enough to ensure the accurate identification of people, without capturing any identifying personal information.
-This means that – unlike camera-based systems – our occupancy sensors are fully GDPR-compliant by design.
+This means that – unlike camera-based systems – our occupancy sensors with full GDPR compliance by design.

 On top of all this, Terabee ToF occupancy sensors are low-cost and can be installed and configured in minutes.